 Electrical Preventive Maintenance

 A preventive maintenance program is a schedule of regularly planned maintenance testing and actions with the intent of preventing breakdowns and failures.
 Finding and replacing worn components before they can actually fail is the goal of preventive service, as well as predicting useful life of existing equipment.
-Premier Power Maintenance partners with your business to form maintenance agreements.
+Buri Electric partners with your business to form maintenance agreements.
 An agreement can include the services of diagnostic testing, scheduled equipment maintenance, cleaning, lubrication, and many other services.
 When unscheduled downtime is not acceptable, Buri Electric preventive maintenance programs are the obvious solution.

 Preventive maintenance is not a new concept.
 People have been doing precautionary work on motors, engines, and other mechanical systems for decades.
 However, too many people mistakenly think a lack of moving parts means little can go wrong with electrical systems.
 The failure rate of electrical components is three times higher for systems without preventive maintenance programs.